Somerset Wills Lawyer

 Frequently Asked Questions About Wills

-Do I Need A Will If I Don’t Have A Lot Of Money In Somerset, NJ?
+Do I Need a Will If I Don’t Have a Lot of Money in Somerset, NJ?

 Yes, in many cases.
 Even modest estates benefit from a will, especially if you want to name an executor or choose a guardian for minor children.
 Without a will, New Jersey intestacy laws control how assets are distributed.
 A Somerset wills attorney can help ensure your wishes—not default state rules—guide your estate, regardless of its size.

-Does A Will Avoid Probate In New Jersey?
+Does a Will Avoid Probate in New Jersey?

 Generally, no. In New Jersey, a will must usually be submitted to the Surrogate’s Court for probate to authorize asset distribution.
 A will explains your wishes but does not bypass probate.
 A wills lawyer can help determine whether probate-avoidance tools, such as trusts or beneficiary designations, may be appropriate for your goals.

-Can I Write My Own Will In New Jersey?
+Can I Write My Own Will in New Jersey?

 New Jersey allows self-prepared wills, but errors are common and can invalidate the document or create disputes.
 Improper signing, unclear language, or conflicts with beneficiary designations often cause problems.
 Somerset wills attorneys from Alguram Law Group can help ensure your will complies with state requirements and clearly reflects your intentions, reducing the risk of challenges or delays after death.